cedadev/nlds/doc/nlds_specification.md

 * Should it work on tape catalogue?

 At the end it can push two different messages to the queue:
-* Scan a directory
+* Index a directory
 * Transfer a list of files from one data storage system to another

 If a threshold number of files has been reached then it can:
 * Push a message to transfer the files
-* Push a message to scan the remainder of the directories
+* Push a message to index the remainder of the directories

 ## Transfer processor
-This takes the list of files from the File Scanner and transfers them from one storage medium to another
+This takes the list of files from the File Indexer and transfers them from one storage medium to another
 At the end it pushes a message to the queue to say it has completed.

 ## Database processor